Research publication on the MINE BAN TREATY AND CONVENTION ON CLUSTER MUNITIONS

 What does the Monitor do?

-Every year from 1999-2009 the Monitor produced an Annual Report and Executive Summary, in addition to fact sheets and an online version of all research products.
+Every year the Monitor produced an Annual Report and Executive Summary, in addition to fact sheets and an online version of all research products.
 Starting in 2010 the Monitor annually produced Country Profiles, Landmine Monitor, and Cluster Munition Monitor, in addition to fact sheets.

 This consistent reporting for the past decade has provided a vast body of information used to monitor trends and developments in the global movements to eliminate the suffering caused by landmines, cluster munitions, and other ERW.
 The Monitor is renowned for its independent and impartial monitoring and has become the de facto monitoring regime for the treaties banning landmines and cluster bombs.
 The Monitor has gained respect for its work by going beyond the transparency reporting states must provide under the relevant treaties to provide independent reporting and evaluation.